-Finding a roof leak is more complicated than you may think—internal water stains aren’t a good indicator of the leak source, and you may not be able to see damage on certain parts of your roof.
+Finding a roof leak is more complicated than you might think—internal water stains don’t always show you the leak source, and you may not be able to see damage on certain parts of your roof.
 Before getting out the ladder, check your attic space for wet spots, mold, and damaged insulation.
-If you can’t find signs of water in your attic, you can either call a roof repair specialist to climb onto your roof or do it yourself.
+If you can’t find signs of water in your attic, you can either call a roof repair specialist to or do it yourself.

-When searching for leaks on your roof, check for damaged shingles, missing flashing around chimneys, and soft areas.
+When searching for leaks on your roof, check for soft areas, damaged shingles, and missing flashing around chimneys.
 Once you think you’ve found the leak source, you can remove shingles to see if the wood underneath is damaged.

-While you wait for a roofing specialist to arrive, take steps to prevent further water damage.
+While waiting for a roofing specialist to arrive, you can take steps to prevent further water damage.
 Soak up excess moisture and plug up open seams where water is leaking into your house.
-Consider securing a tarp over the leaky area if you’re concerned it might rain before a contractor arrives.
+Secure a tarp over the leaky area if you’re concerned it might rain before a contractor arrives.
 If water is dripping into your home, place containers underneath the leak to prevent damage to your ceilings, walls, and floors.

-Depending on how old your roof is, a roofing expert might patch your leaky roof or recommend a roof replacement.
-Either way, it’s essential to stop leaks as soon as possible to prevent water from seeping into your home and causing interior harm.
+Depending on how old your roof is, a professional might patch your leaky roof or recommend a roof replacement.
+Either way, it’s essential to stop leaks as soon as possible to prevent more water from seeping into your home and causing harm inside.

-Our inspectors start by climbing up on your home’s roof to assess its overall condition and your specific concerns.
+Our inspectors start by climbing up on your roof to assess its overall condition and address your specific concerns.
 From there, we become your roofing consultants and project managers.

 Sometimes roof damage is inevitable, especially in Colorado and Wyoming weather.
-However, you can minimize roof damage repair costs by assessing your roof after storms, quickly identifying leaks, and using temporary repair methods before an expert comes to evaluate the damage.
-You may want to speak with a claims expert to determine if you should file an insurance claim to help cover costs.
+However, you can minimize roof damage repair costs by assessing your roof after storms, quickly identifying leaks, and using temporary repair methods before an expert arrives.
+You might also want to speak with a claims expert to determine whether you should file an insurance claim to help cover costs.

-At Stone Creek Roofing, we offer free roof inspections for residential and commercial buildings in Denver, Colorado Springs, Boulder, Wyoming, and the surrounding areas.
-Our team can help you determine the extent of water damage and decide if a new roof is the right choice for you.
-Contact us today to learn more about our inspection, repair, and claims consultation services.
+Stone Creek Roofing offers free roof inspections for residential and commercial buildings in Denver, Colorado Springs, Boulder, and Wyoming.
+Our team can determine the extent of water damage and decide if a new roof is the right choice for you.
+Contact us today to learn more about our inspection, repair, and claims services.

-Are you concerned you may have water damage to your roof after a big storm?
+Worried you have water damage to your roof after a big storm?
 Enlist the help of our roofing experts by booking a free roof inspection today.